New England Song Series No. 2:

 Home, I'm goin' home!

-These opening lines are from "Goin' Home,"based on the Czech composer Antonin Dvorak's famous "Largo" theme from his Symphony No. 9 (From the New World), Op.
+These opening lines are from "Goin' Home" (also known inaccurately as "Going Home") and based on Antonin Dvorak's famous "Largo" theme from his Symphony No. 9 (From the New World), Op.
 95. His symphony was composed while he was in America and was first performed by the New York Philharmonic at Carnegie Hall on December 16, 1893.

 It has been said that Dvorak's themes in his symphony were inspired by American folk melodies, especially Afro-American or American Indian.
-But his themes are just as similar to Bohemian folk music and most likely from that music.
+But his themes are just as similar to Bohemian folk music and most likely came from that music tradition.

 The Largo, with its haunting English horn solo, is the outpouring of Dvorak's own home-longing, with something of the loneliness of far-off prairie horizons, the faint memory of the red-man's bygone days, and a sense of the tragedy of the black-man as it sings in his "spirituals."
 Deeper still it is a moving expression of that nostalgia of the soul all human beings feel.
 That the lyric opening theme of the Largo should spontaneously suggest the words 'Goin' home, goin' home' is natural enough, and that the lines that follow the melody should take the form of a negro spiritual accords with the genesis of the symphony.